There’s not much room for baby in the womb, so the fetal position is their go-to pose.

 - What does the fetal position mean in adults?

 What is the fetal position?

-So, what is the fetal position (also known as the foetal position)?
+So, what is the fetal position?

 Well, with the fetal position, baby’s doing their best impression of a beach ball.